wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/helm-chart-for-wallarm.md

 ## postanalytics.external.enabled

-Determines whether to use the Wallarm postanalytics module installed [separately](../../../admin-en/installation-postanalytics-en.md) on an external host or the one installed inside the pod, which is available on port 3313.
+Determines whether to use the Wallarm postanalytics (Tarantool) module installed on an external host or the one installed during the Sidecar solution deployment.

+This feature is supported starting from Helm release 4.6.4.

 Possible values:

-* `false` (default): use the postanalytics module running on the same pod on port 3313.
+* `false` (default): use the postanalytics module deployed by the Sidecar solution.
 * `true`: If enabled, please provide the external address of the postanalytics module in the `postanalytics.external.host` and `postanalytics.external.port` values.

+  If set to `true`, the Sidecar solution does not run the postanalytics module, but expects to reach it at the specified `postanalytics.external.host` and `postanalytics.external.port`.

 ## postanalytics.external.host

-The host address of the separate postanalytics installation that is external to the K8s pod with the sidecar solution.
+The domain or IP address of the separately installed postanalytics module.
 This field is required if `postanalytics.external.enabled` is set to `true`.

+This feature is supported starting from Helm release 4.6.4.

+Example values: `tarantool.domain.external` or `10.10.0.100`.

+The specified host must be accessible from the Kubernetes cluster where the Sidecar Helm chart is deployed.

 ## postanalytics.external.port

-The port on which the Wallarm postanalytics module is running.
-By default, it uses port 3313 inside the sidecar pod.
+The TCP port on which the Wallarm postanalytics module is running.
+By default, it uses port 3313 as the Sidecar solution deploys the module on this port.

 If `postanalytics.external.enabled` is set to `true`, specify the port on which the module is running on the specified external host.